FCNL’s strategic lobbying gets results. Learn more about how we’re working together for change.

 Join Our Advocacy, Support This Work

-None of this work would be possible without the dedicated advocacy of thousands of people working with the FCNL community around the country to lobby Congress and provide financial support.
-Sign up for our mailing list, find out more about how you can lobby your members of Congress, and provide financial support for this work at our website: fcnl.org.
+None of this would be possible without the dedicated advocacy and support of thousands of people around the country.
+Sign up for our mailing list, learn more about how you can lobby your members of Congress, and provide financial support for this work.

 “I couldn’t have imagined six years ago when I started to learn about deep advocacy from FCNL how natural and easy all of this communication could feel with offices. … I’ve learned that [congressional staff] really do appreciate polite, persistent, well-informed, respectful advocacy, and even that they rely on hearing from us once they come to know us in this way.”